web-mech/clocked/README.md

 ###### Parameters:
 - Element Can be a valid selector a htmlElement (any instance of Node)
 - Options:
-	- autoStart [default true] - Automaticall start when instantiated
+	- autoStart [default true] - Automatically start when instantiated
+  - colors (Any valid css color property value will do):
+    - day [default orange] - Color to set the clock during the day. .
+    - night [default gray] - Color to set the clock during the night.
+Any valid css color property value will do.

 ###### Clock Default Colors:
 Between 6 am - 5pm, clock color is orange, otherwise gray.
 The color follows the sun.
 The colors are overridable